StefanJohnsen/PointIn3DPolygon/README.md

 *The stress test results for the PointInPolygon function applied to a 3D planar polygon with 180.000 test points.
 More test results can be found [here](Polygons-obj/README.md)*

 ### Supported polygons
-The PointInPolygon function works for all kinds of 3D non complex polygons, concave or convex, open or closed.
+The solution works for all kinds of 3D non complex polygons, concave or convex, open or closed.

 ### OS Support
 - Windows